hermannm/devlog-kotlin/README.md

 The `Logger` class is the entry point to `devlog-kotlin`'s logging API.
 You can get a `Logger` by calling `getLogger()`, which automatically gives the logger the name of its containing class (or file, if defined at the top level).
+See [Implementation](#automatic-logger-names) below for how this works.

 ```kotlin
 // File Example.kt